AndersDeath/diary2/000-current.md

 # 15 May - Monday - Kaş - 228 day of immigration

 This day was quite busy.
+I did release in DR SMILE which is nice.